LucasStevenson/Cyber/disc/sources-adventure-hardened.md

 <!-- also create a custom employee portal for rooYay2 based on his interests please -->
 ```

-By scrolling over his profile picture, we can see that his favorite emoji is `rooNoBooli`.
+We can see that his favorite emoji is `rooNoBooli` by scrolling over his profile picture.
 We can also see that cookies are his favorite snack.
 This is a hint for later on.

-Now we have enough information to log into rooYay2's account. (username=rooYay2, password=rooNoBooli).
+Now we have enough information to log into rooYay2's account (username=rooYay2, password=rooNoBooli).
 After logging in, we can see a new notification from the boss welcoming him and telling him about the company policies.

 The 4th rule tells him that he's "`responsible for all rules hidden throughout our website, as well as in between the lines ;)`".
-There's a div tag with id="lines" that has a commented out p tag that just says "`It's time for the sources adventure`". _(Not really that helpful)_
+There's a div tag with id="lines" that has a commented out p tag that just says "`It's time for the sources adventure`". _(that was kinda anticlimatic)_

 The previous step referenced cookies, so let's check the website's cookies